 The city aims to expand connectivity and unlock development potential by establishing strategic new road connections.
-Be extending/ creating rear access roads such as Higrove Parkway and Maxey Drive, access management on major arterial such as US 78 and US 411 can be improved, reducing congestion and enhancing safety in busy highway commercial area.
-New road infrastructure will also focus on enhancing neighborhood connectivity, particularly by filling in gaps within historine neighborhoods like the Moton community.
+By extending/ creating rear access roads such as Higrove Parkway and Maxey Drive, access management on major arterials such as US 78 and US 411 can be improved, reducing congestion and enhancing safety in busy highway commercial areas.
+New road infrastructure will also focus on enhancing neighborhood connectivity, particularly by filling in gaps within historic neighborhoods like the Moton community.
 These additions will "fill in the gaps" of disjointed grids, improving internal flow and increasing potential for residential infill development.
 Another major goal for connectivity in Moton is establishing more direct arterial connections in and out of the area.
-Extending dead-end arterial roads to connect with feeder streets with further improve circulation and access between neighborhoods, encouraging more efficient movement throughout Leed: In undeveloped areas, particularly Grand River, new arterial roads will support greenfield residential development and provide essential connections to the broader region.
-By linking these new roads to surrounding thoroughfares such as Cl 96 and Markeeta Rd, Leeds will ensure better regional accessibility and encourage sustainable growth in developing area.
-Together, road projects such as these will position Leeds for smarter, more accessible, and interconnected growth
+Extending dead-end arterial roads to connect with feeder streets will further improve circulation and access between neighborhoods, encouraging more efficient movement throughout Leeds.
+In undeveloped areas, particularly Grand River, new arterial roads will support greenfield residential development and provide essential connections to the broader region.
+By linking these new roads to surrounding thoroughfares such as CR 96 and Markeeta Rd, Leeds will ensure better regional accessibility and encourage sustainable growth in developing areas.

 - 1. Establish new arterial connections into existing neighborhoods with limited access - 2.
 Develop new arterial roads to unlock greenfield development potential in Grand River - 3.
 Coordinate with adjoining municipalities when planning arterial road alignments in Grand River - 4.
-Improve internal connectivity by "filling in the
+Improve internal connectivity by "filling in the grid" of disjointed neighborhoods

-- grid" of disjointed neighborhoods - 5.
-Create new rear access road connections to improve access management on main corridors - 6.
+- 5. Create new rear access road connections to improve access management on main corridors - 6.
 Utilize public-private partnerships and value capture financing to fund new roads - 7.
 Streamline permitting and environmental review for high-priority new road projects